Installing the Motherboard in your Homebuilt Computer

 Attach the Power Connectors

 Attach the power cables now.
-If you forget about them and later fire up your computer while the ATX connector is not connected to anything, then you will fry your computer's power supply.
-Computer power supplies need a load attached to the main power connector or else they will burn out when you plug them in.
+If you forget about them and later fire up your computer while the ATX connector is not connected to anything, you may damage your computer's power supply.
+Most PSU's have built-in loads to protect them from damage if they're turned on with no load attached, but why take chances?

-You may also have to connect power to some high-end video cards and certain other components later on in the assembly process.
+You may also have to connect power to the GPU and certain other components later on in the assembly process.
+But for now, just make sure that all the motherboard power connectors are attached.

 If you're not sure where the connections are, read your motherboard's manual.